Time to get your anger under control?

 These responses can also be used before coming face to face with the person or situation—almost as a way to anticipate or prepare for what is stressful.

 Remembering to slow down and stopping to think before reacting can also help you keep your cool.
 Reacting impulsively to what someone else says or does can fuel anger.
 By slowing down and stopping to think, you are better able to listen and really hear what the other person is trying to communicate.
 By stopping to think you can also give yourself time to think of other ways of solving the problem you might be facing.

 At times the things we say to ourselves or think when faced with a situation or person who makes us angry, can actually fuel your anger.
 The scientific term for changing your thinking is “cognitive restructuring” and it’s a technique rooted in cognitive behavioral therapy.
 Changing the way you think means switching up the irrational kinds of messages you give yourself to those that are more logical.
 For example, switching your thought patterns from “this is how things HAVE be” to “I’d ‘prefer’ this, but I can survive if it’s not…”.

 Avoiding or leaving a stressful situation

 In some cases, a person can identify the situations that often trigger their anger.
 Staying away from the situation isn’t always an option, but in some instances it could be.
-For example, if you know that it really pisses you off to see your old girlfriend hanging with her new boyfriend, you might want to avoid going to their favorite place to hang out.
+For example, if you know that it really pisses you off to see your old girlfriend hanging with her new partner, you might want to avoid going to their favorite place to hang out.
 It doesn’t mean you will never go where they are, but maybe avoiding them initially while you are getting over the break up might help you keep your cool.

 Also, if you feel yourself getting angry, another option is to leave the situation before things escalate.
 Sometimes people feel that leaving isn’t always easy to do because your reputation or need for respect is on the line.
 Cognitive restructuring might be useful as a way of challenging these thoughts.